 Please reference Section 2.4.
 Biological Resources-Discussion of CEQA Environmental Checklist, Question a).
-Based on the discussion of invasive species in Question a), Caltrans has determined the project would have "No Impact" on species migration.
+Based on the discussion of invasive species in Question a), Caltrans has determined the project would have "No Impact" on the movement of or migration of invasive species.